top of page

 • 2 books

 Traveling with just a carry-on might feel intimidating, but I promise it’s possible - and freeing.
 With the right bag, smart planning, and a few multifunctional items, you can enjoy your trip without the hassle of heavy luggage or baggage claims.
-Perhaps this carry-on packing list can help you plan for your next trip!

 Comments